Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-Reading Instructions While Spellcasting
+#3 Reading Instructions While Spellcasting

-Negative Words and Images
+#5 Negative Words and Images

 You can't cast a successful spell for something to make you happy when you're emotional state at the time is misery.
-You can't cast a spell to bring love into your life if at the time you're filled with hate and resentment.
-Your emotional state needs to match the goal-- and the emotional energy raised needs to be what you expect to feel when the goal is achieved.
+You can't cast a spell to bring love into your life if, at the time, you're filled with hate and resentment.
+Your emotional state while casting a spell needs to match the goal— and the emotional energy raised needs to be what you expect to feel when the goal is achieved.